Masks at the beach? Local residents have mixed feelings

 CHICOPEE, Mass.
 (WWLP) – From Memorial Day weekend when the Chicopee Memorial State Park was allowed to open, wearing of masks seemed to be less of a priority than the enforcement insisted upon at the opening of state pools this weekend.

-22News hoped to find out from swimmers and beach-goers Sunday why those not wearing a mask were clearly in the majority.
+22News hoped to find out from swimmers and beach-goers why those not wearing a mask were clearly in the majority Sunday.

 “I’m staying clear of everybody else,” said Darien Alvarez of Springfield.
 “I think it’s alright, the wind is blowing, we do wear a mask, one day off you know.”

-“When this whole pandemic started, I was super scared about the whole situation, I wore masks, I would do everything to protect, overtime I kind of realized no matter what you do, you can’t control you might get it,” added Gabriel Mijal of Chicopee.
+“When this whole pandemic started, I was super scared about the whole situation.
+I wore masks, I would do everything to protect myself,” said Gabriel Mijal of Chicopee.
+He added, “Overtime, I kind of realized no matter what you do, you can’t control you might get it.”

 Many park goers enjoyed their day in the sun wearing a face covering Sunday.
 Visitors told 22News, they believe in the protective value of the mask.

-Since the Memorial Day reopening of Chicopee State Park, visitors have insisted repeatedly, they were led to believe they could skip wearing a mask as long as they obeyed the rules of social distancing.
+Since the reopening of Chicopee Memorial State Park, visitors have insisted repeatedly, they were led to believe they could skip wearing a mask as long as they obeyed the rules of social distancing.

 In recent weeks, with an upsurge in coronavirus cases elsewhere in the country, face coverings have taken on a greater urgency as Massachusetts doubles down on its efforts to slow down the spread.